hardinthepaints/react-ocean-app/README.md

 ## Synopsis

-A front-end Oceanography webapp built with React, Redux, and the React Three Renderer.
+A front-end Oceanography webapp built with React, Redux, and [React Three Renderer](https://github.com/toxicFork/react-three-renderer/).
 Meant to be served by the [Ocean App Server](https://github.com/hardinthepaints/ocean-app-server).

 ## Installation